rberlind/azuresqldatabase/README.md

 1. Run `terraform plan` to do a plan.
 1. Run `terraform apply` to create the resource group, sql server, and database.

+## Install homebrew and mssql on Mac to Test Credentials
 If you want to test the database credentials that Vault dynamically generates on a Mac, you could use the [mssql](https://blogs.msdn.microsoft.com/joseph_idzioreks_blog/2015/10/26/azure-sql-database-cli-on-mac-os-x/) tool.

 Install homebrew and mssql client on Mac: